psai6274/drag-and-drop/README.md

 ## Usage <a name="usage"></a>

   ### Adding and Removing States
-  -**Add States:** Click the "Add State" button at the bottom of the list to introduce a new state.
+  - **Add States:** Click the "Add State" button at the bottom of the list to introduce a new state.

-  -**Remove States:** Select the "Remove State" button adjacent to the state name to delete the state.
+  - **Remove States:** Select the "Remove State" button adjacent to the state name to delete the state.
   ### Managing Variants
-  -**Add Variants:** Within a selected state, click the "Add Variant" button to append a new variant.
+  - **Add Variants:** Within a selected state, click the "Add Variant" button to append a new variant.

-  -**Remove Variants:** Choose the "Remove" button next to each variant to eliminate it.
+  - **Remove Variants:** Choose the "Remove" button next to each variant to eliminate it.
   ### Reordering States
-  -**Drag-and-Drop:** Simply drag and drop states to rearrange them according to your preference.
+  - **Drag-and-Drop:** Simply drag and drop states to rearrange them according to your preference.

 ## Contact <a name="contact"></a>